varchasvakhare2022/Police-Agent-Discord-Bot/README.md

 Moderation + Utility Discord Bot

 ## How to run the bot
-1.Clone this repository `git clone https://github.com/varchasvakhare2022/Police-Agent-Discord-Bot`
+- Clone this repository `git clone https://github.com/varchasvakhare2022/Police-Agent-Discord-Bot`
-2.
+- Create a `.env` file and put your bot's token as `BOT_TOKEN=YOUR_TOKEN`
+- Again create a `.env` file in "cogs" folder and put you Amari api token as `AMARI_CLIENT=YOUR_TOKEN`